spandanpal22/website/README.txt

-# website
+#Website
-This site is made for CCA auditions by me.
+This site is made for CCA auditions by me. </br>
+The site has been made using bootstrap.